Caius1/School-Work/README.md

 # School-Work
-A repository to showcase projects and assignments that I have done during my universtiy courses.
+A repository to showcase projects and assignments that I have done during my university courses.